NijazK/GreenPaceSecurityDevelopment/README.md

 # Second Publication/Improvements
 ## Revise the C/C++ Standards
-* You completed one of these tables for each of your standards in the Module Three milestone.
-In Project One, add revisions to improve the explanation and examples as needed.
+* Completed one of these tables for each standards in the second iteration.
+Since the first iteration, I have added revisions to improve the explanation and examples as needed.
 Add rows to accommodate additional examples of compliant and noncompliant code.
 Coding standards begin on the security policy.

 ## Risk Assessment
 ![image](https://user-images.githubusercontent.com/75659218/198823009-ac04372c-8657-4d0b-91b1-7512b989a20c.png)